roman-milk/roman-milk.github.io/f2-we-gotta-stop-mom.md

  Mom laughed lying down and playing with my cock.
 "Sweetest pain in the world, Tiffany.
 My boy made me come.
 Come hard.
 First time in forever."

  She took my cock in her mouth, sucking me.
 "God, Bret.
 You have the perfect cock.
 Perfect.
 Thick, but not too thick.
 Long enough to reach everything, but not too long to hurt.
 I think we're going to become great friends, this big guy and me."
-Report_Story #9